electron/electronjs.org-old/data/blog/8-week-cadence.md

 #### ❓ Will Electron extend the number of supported versions?

-Yes, we will also be extending our supported version policy from the latest three versions to the latest four versions of Electron until May 2022, with the release of Electron 19.
+We will be extending our supported version policy from the latest three versions to the latest four versions of Electron until May 2022, with the release of Electron 19.
 After Electron 19 is released, we'll return to [supporting the latest three major versions](https://www.electronjs.org/docs/tutorial/support#supported-versions), as well as the beta and nightly releases.

 | E13 (May'21) | E14 (Aug'21) | E15 (Sep'21) | E16 (Nov'21) | E17 (Feb'22) | E18 (Mar'22) | E19 (May'22) |
 | ------------ | ------------ | ------------ | ------------ | ------------ | ------------ | ------------ |